arminbiere/cadical/src/README.md

+This is the source code of the library `libcadical.a` with header `cadical.hpp`, the stand-alone solver `cadical` (in `cadical.cpp`) and the model based tester `mobical` (in `mobical.app`).

-The 'configure' script and the 'makefile' are just proxies to those in the root directory.
-They can be used from within the 'src' sub-directory too and then will just work as if used from the root directory.
-Thus
+The links to the `configure` script and the `makefile` in the root directory can be used from within the `src` sub-directory too and then will just work as if used from the root directory.
+For instance

     ./configure && make test

-Will configure and build in '../build' the default (optimizing) configuration and then also run the test suite.
+will configure and build in `../build` the default (optimizing) configuration and if successful then run the test suite.